catseye/ALPACA/README.markdown

       to Dead when 4 Alive or 7 Dead.

-See the file `ALPACA.markdown` in the `doc` directory for a complete specification of the ALPACA language.
+See the file `ALPACA.markdown` in the `doc` directory for a complete specification of the ALPACA language, version 1.0-PRE.
 This document is written in [Falderal][] literate test suite format; the examples given in the spec are test cases, which can be run against an implementation.
 The `test.sh` script does this.

-This distribution also contains the reference implementation of ALPACA, written in Python.
+This distribution also contains the reference implementation of ALPACA version 1.0-PRE, written in Python.
 Its source is in the `src` directory and `bin/alpaca` is a script to start it from the command line (no installation is required.)
 See below for more information on the reference implementation.

-This distribution also contains a compiler for an older version (v0.9x) of ALPACA, which is written in Perl and which compiles ALPACA descriptions to Perl.
+This distribution also contains a compiler for an older version (0.94) of ALPACA, which is written in Perl and which compiles ALPACA descriptions to Perl.
 It can be found in the `impl/alpaca.pl` directory.
 It is no longer maintained.